Federal OSHA · osha.gov

 Interval-based while covered — NOT result-triggered

-• Annual full medical exam (when triggered): repeat the full baseline history, physical examination, and lab panel
+• Annual full medical exam — required whenever any BLL during the preceding 12 months was at or above 40 µg/dl (29 CFR 1926.62(j)(3)(i)(A)): repeat the full baseline history, physical examination, and lab panel

 ⚠ Emergency / Post-Exposure